intel-iot-devkit/store-traffic-monitor-cpp/README.md

    These can be found in the `deployment_tools/model_downloader/object_detection` folder.
 * created by the user

-For first-use, we recommend using the ssd300 model provided by the **model downloader**.
+By default this application uses the ssd300 model that can be accesed using the **model downloader**.

 ### What input video to use
 The application works with any input video.